 Mr. Eastman was an avid birder, considered the nations top amateur ornithologist.
 He was a contributing author to the book The Treasury of Birds, published in 1972.
 He was one of four persons who confirmed the sighting of a pair of rare Ivory Billed Woodpeckers in Florida in March of 1950.
 This is mentioned in several articles and books including “Ivory-billed Woodpecker Sightings and Evidence 1944-2003,” a compendium of information on the bird - part of Project Coyote; also in the book The Ghost Orchid Ghost and Other Tales from the Swamp published in Florida in 2007.
 He was instrumental in establishing a sanctuary for the pair of birds.

 By 1953 his life list of species totaled 749, with years yet to go.
 By 1957, with extensive travel, the list totaled 1,327.
 The Eastman Nature Center at Elm Creek Park Reserve was dedicated and named for him in 1974.
 The center is part of Three Rivers Park District, Hennepin County, Minnesota.
 Mr. Eastman was a fund-raiser for the 14,000 square-foot center.
 He was such a good fund-raiser that Star Tribune columnist Jim Kimball wrote in 1973 that his “national fame as a birder is exceeded only by his reputation as fund raiser for worthy causes.”
 In 1967 when Goodrich Lowry organized the Metropolitan Nature Centers Corporation, (1) Eastman accepted the chairmanship of the fund-raising committee.
 The first project was to build a nature center in the new Carver Park Reserve.
 The goal was one half million dollars.
 The committee raised that in six months and construction began but the money kept coming in which, with a little more fund raising, then led to building the Hyland Lake Nature Center.
-With $40,000 still leftover, the Corporation asked the Hennepin County Park Reserve District which had taken over the nature centers as planned, that if they had another $100,000 could a center be built at Elm Creek.
-It was raised and on Eastman’s 85th birthday, the District voted to name the Elm Creek center after Eastman.
+With $40,000 still leftover, the Corporation asked the Hennepin County Park Reserve District which had taken over the nature centers as planned, that if they had more funds could a center be built at Elm Creek.
+It was raised and on Eastman’s 85th birthday in 1973 the District voted to name the Elm Creek center after Eastman.
 (2)

 He was born on April 24, 1888 in Fort Ann, New York to a poor farming family but he made it to Dartmouth and earned science and engineering degrees and then got his first job installing sewage systems in New York in 1911 but in the same year took a job with a linseed oil refining firm in New Jersey.
 He and his wife Anna lived in a number of cities as he worked professionally in the vegetable oil processing industry beginning with that job in 1911.
 He joined Archer Daniels Midland (ADM) Company in 1928 eventually became a vice president in 1939 and then of General Mills in 1942 after moving to Minneapolis.
 His last industry position was as a director of First Oceanic Corp, the largest stockholder of ADM.
 He published several books and articles about the Oil Processing Industry and in particular the book The History of the Linseed Oil Industry in the United States.